College Admission and Research

 More to Consider

-If not, the transfer rate for applicants during junior year is reasonable and even higher for some majors from a community college, such as from Ohlone College to UC Davis, UC Santa Cruz, and UC San Diego, than when applying as a freshman applicant (again, see Transfers by major | UC).
+The transfer rate for applicants during junior year is reasonable and even higher for some majors from a community college, such as from Ohlone College to UC Davis, UC Santa Cruz, and UC San Diego, than when applying as a freshman applicant (again, see Transfers by major | UC).
 Although the social and academic experience will be somewhat different as a junior transfer, the best reason to attend a community college first is you'll save a lot of money.
 For a third of our WHS students, community college might be the best path before transferring to a 4-year university for financial, academic, vocational, medical, family, and personal reasons.
 See the types of degrees and certificates at Ohlone College: Degrees & Certificates.

 FYI, the Ohlone Promise Scholarship application is open to anyone who plans to enroll at Ohlone for two years, independent of financial need.
 The scholarship application is due March 2nd, and 5 to 12 WHS graduating seniors will win this each year.
 It’s a full-ride education of two years, worth about $3,400.

 The CSUs are public pre-professional universities and great for these majors or professions: Teaching/Education, Nursing, Psychology, Sociology, Public Admin./Safety, Business Admin., Accounting, IT, Computer Science, Engineering, etc. See CSU Labor Market Outcomes here by campus & major: Labor Market Outcomes (calstate.edu).
 Many of our Fremont students can/do save tens of thousands of dollars by attending and commuting to CSU East Bay and San Jose State, instead of attending the UCs.
+CSUs are also known commuter schools where the majority of the students commute to college from home.
+Here is a helpful article/guide from PrepScholar on how to choose among the CSUs.

 (* Average cost of attendance (COA) per year for CA residents at the CSU is $28k, while at the UC is $42k.
 For CA residents at out-of-state public universities: Arizona State (WUE) $32k, Oregon State (WUE) $34k, Purdue $42k, Missouri S&T $47k, Georgia Tech $49k, New Jersey IT $52k, UW-Madison $57k, UW-Seattle $58k, CO School of Mines $62k, etc. Private universities have a COA between $70-90k, but they might give you more financial aid, so check their net price calculator before you apply to save yourself time, effort and money on application fees.)